 If you liked this recipe, do comment below and rate the recipe!
 If you make this recipe, please post a pic on INSTAGRAM -tagging @carameltintedlife and follow along on FACEBOOK and PINTEREST

 Apple Bundt Cake

-- Prepare a 12-cup Bundt pan by lightly brushing the inside with butter and dusting it with a little flour.
+- Prepare a 12-cup bundt pan by lightly brushing the inside with butter and dusting it with a little flour.
 Tap off the excess flour (or use a baking spray)

 - In a mixing bowl, combine the dry ingredients – mix together the flour, baking powder, baking soda, spices and salt.
 Keep it aside.

-- Then add the sour cream (or yogurt) and beat to just combine.
-Finally, add the mixed dry ingredients in 3 increments, beating to just combine (do not over mix).
-Add the nuts and give it one last whisk to just combine.
+- Finally, add the mixed dry ingredients in 2 or 3 increments, beating to just combine (do not over mix).

-- Turn out the batter into the Bundt pan, and give the pan a few firm whacks on the kitchen counter to release any trapped air bubbles.
+- Turn out the batter into the bundt pan, and give the pan a few firm raps on the kitchen counter to release any trapped air bubbles.

-- Bake at 350 F for 50-55 minutes until a skewer or thin knife inserted into the cake comes out clean.
+- Bake for 50-55 minutes until a skewer or thin knife inserted into the cake comes out clean.

-- Cool the cake in the pan for at least 5 minutes before to attempt to release it from the pan.
+- Cool the apple bundt cake completely before you release it from the cake pan.